kausi6010/kausi3422/README.md

 - 👋 Hi, I’m @kausi3422
 - 👀 I’m interested in backend development for now
 - 🌱 I’m currently learning microservices architecture
-- 💞️ I’m looking to collaborate on interesting propects
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me -> message me

 <!---